 During the test, you will lie on your back on a retractable platform that enters the center of the MRI machine, which often resembles a long tube.
 The test takes about an hour to complete and you will be required to remain still the entire time, so you may consider taking a sedative if you are prone to claustrophobia.
 Additionally, you may be alone in the scanner room for certain periods of time, but the technician will watch you through a window and you will be able to communicate through a two-way intercom.
 The slipped disc MRI will not cause any pain, but you may experience discomfort from lying in the same position for a prolonged period of time.

 After you and your physician receive your slipped disc MRI results, your physician may recommend slipped disc surgery as a treatment option.
 If that’s the case, the good news is that there are less-invasive options to traditional open back surgery.
-Laser Spine Institute (LSI) offers laser-assisted endoscopic procedures that have been effective at treating slipped disc symptoms in thousands of patients.
-Our procedures are performed with significantly less damage to muscles and tissues, so recovery time is quicker than that of traditional back surgery, and scarring is minimal.
-For more information on our revolutionary procedures, contact LSI today.
-We can review your MRI or CT scan, free of charge.
+Laser Spine Institute offers minimally invasive procedures that have been effective at treating slipped disc symptoms in thousands of patients.
+Our procedures are performed with significantly less damage to muscles and tissues, so recovery time is quicker than that of traditional back surgery.
+For more information on our procedures, contact Laser Spine Institute today.
+We can review your MRI or CT scan free of charge.